Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Introduction

 \section{Introduction}

-Ensuring space for a plurality of ideas and opinions is crucial to keep democracies healthily operating \citep{mcquail1993media,loecherbach2020unified}.
-Given that one such space --- the interaction with chatbots powered by LLMs --- is becoming increasingly prevalent, the importance of unveiling biases in LLMs' output is clear.
-Continuing previous work on identifying biases in general NLP resources and models \citep{https://doi.org/10.1111/lnc3.12432}, a number of studies have found biases of numerous types in LLMs, relating to gender \cite{Kotek2023}, race \citep{Omiye2023}, culture \cite{arora-etal-2023-probing,Wang2023}, and political position \cite{feng2023pretraining}.
-Such biases need to be understood when developing downstream applications to avoid harmful or unpleasant effects on users.
+It is crucial for a democratic system to guarantee space for a plurality of ideas and opinions in all kinds of communication situations, be they political, professional or personal \citep{balkin2017digital}.
+Over the last few years, one particular communication situation -- interactions between chatbots powered by LLMs and their users -- has become a commonplace setup for many everyday communication tasks, such as assessing arguments, summarizing texts, or writing emails \cite{WOLF2024102821}.
+Our understanding of the extent to which such LLM-based scenarios guarantee space for ideas and opinions of various kinds or, conversely, to what extent they are \textit{biased} \cite{blodgett-etal-2020-language}, is still unfolding.
+Continuing work on identifying biases in previous NLP resources and models \citep{https://doi.org/10.1111/lnc3.12432}, studies have found biases of numerous types in LLMs, including gender \cite{Kotek2023}, race \citep{Omiye2023}, culture \cite{arora-etal-2023-probing,Wang2023}, and political position \cite{feng2023pretraining}.
+Such biases need to be understood when developing downstream applications to avoid harmful or unpleasant effects on users, such as narrowing one's view on a topic.

+In this paper, we focus on \textit{political bias} in LLMs.
+Recent studies claim that the output of LLMs tend to agree more with left-wing political positions \citep{feng2023pretraining,motoki2023more}.
+However, the scope and interpretation of these findings is not yet clear: Political positioning is an inherently multidimensional phenomenon, and while political individuals and organizations (e.g., parties) typically exhibit substantial (even if typically imperfect) internal consistency \citep{2fd79de5-d1d4-3279-b8d3-a48f57607355,cfead893-9a2c-303f-bb69-1ecceef6a9a2}, this is not necessarily true for LLMs, which have only a weak notion of consistency \cite{basmov2024simple}.

+We argue for a distinction between \textit{political bias} and \textit{political worldview}.
+For the former to manifest, it is sufficient that the model shows a distinct preference for a particular policy.
+This amounts to independent \textit{stance taking} \citep{10.1145/3369026} with respect to individual target statements.
+Arguably, this behavior constitutes a form of representation bias \citep{mehrabi2021survey,suresh2021framework}, because when the model exhibits a preference, it reflects only one worldview rather than that of a representative sample of the population.
+The latter, in addition, requires consistency across a set of such policies.
+This is similar to how political science describes the positioning of human actors in the overall political space spanning multiple policy issues using the term \enquote{worldview} \cite{doi:10.1098/rstb.2020.0145}.
+The term has also been suggested to apply to LLMs \citep{bender2021dangers}.